History of Vilnius: Soviet occupation

 The Germans were forced to leave Vilnius in July 1944 by the combined pressure from the Polish Home Army (Operation Ostra Brama) and the Red Army (Battle of Vilnius (1944)).
 In 1944–1947 the opponents of the regime included were captured, interrogated in the NKVD Palace in Lukiškės Square, executed and buried in the Tuskulėnai Manor park.

 The Soviets decided that Vilnius was to become again part of the Lithuanian SSR.
 After the end of World War II, the Soviet government unleashed a campaign to move political views further to the Left.
 It demanded the transferring of Poles from the USSR and decided to transfer the Polish population from Lithuania and Belarus.
 This decision was soon implemented and most of the population was expelled in an operation organized by Soviet and local communist authorities.
 In some cases the transfer was voluntary, but not all willing people were able to leave because Poles living in rural areas were forced to remain where they had lived.

 Vilnius suffered relatively little wartime damage, and most of its buildings survived the war unscathed.
 However, the decade after the war, both ghetto areas with the famous Great Synagogue and the northern part of German street, as well as the whole quarter on Pilies street, were torn down.

 By the end of the war, only 111.000 people were left in Vilnius (before 1939 the number was circa 200.000), which had an obvious impact on the city's community and its traditions; what before the war was a Polish-Jewish city with a tiny Lithuanian minority was instantly Lithuanized, with Lithuanians becoming the new majority.
-Many of the remaining Poles were arrested, murdered or sent to gulags or to remote parts of the Soviet empire.
+Many of the remaining Poles were arrested, murdered or sent to gulags or to remote parts of the Soviet Union.
 These events, coupled with the policy of Russification and immigration of Poles, Russians, Belarusians from other Soviet republics during post-war years, giving rise to a significant Russophone minority, and slow but steady emigration of the surviving Jews to Israel, had a critical influence on the demographic situation of the city in the 1960s.
 Vilnius experienced a rapid population upsurge due to the inner migration of Lithuanians from the other parts of the country to the capital.